QIWI-API/bill-payments-docs/bill-payments_en.html.md

 **[Additional features](#option)**

 <aside class="notice">
-For testing, you can create and pay bills for 1 rub.
+For testing purposes, you can create and pay bills for 1 ruble.
 </aside>

 <h3 class="request method">Request → PUT</h3>